astronomer/docs/astro/cli/astro-dev-run.md

 sidebar_custom_props: { icon: 'img/term-icon.png' }
 ---

-Run [Airflow CLI commands](https://airflow.apache.org/docs/apache-airflow/stable/cli-and-env-variables-ref.html) in your local Airflow environment.
+Run [Apache Airflow® CLI commands](https://airflow.apache.org/docs/apache-airflow/stable/cli-and-env-variables-ref.html) in your local Airflow environment.
 This command is for local development only and cannot be applied to Deployments running on Astro.

 ## Usage